 Skip to main content

-Immunotherapy for Merkel Cell Carcinoma
+Immunotherapy for Merkel Cell Carcinoma (MCC)

 Immunotherapy is the use of medicines that help a person’s own immune system find and destroy cancer cells.
-This is often a useful form of treatment for Merkel cell carcinoma (MCC), especially if it has spread to other parts of the body.
+This is often a useful treatment for Merkel cell carcinoma (MCC), especially if it has spread to other parts of the body.

 Immune checkpoint inhibitors

-An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
+An important part of your immune system is its ability to keep itself from attacking normal cells in the body.
 To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.

 Cancer cells sometimes use these checkpoints to keep the immune system from attacking them.
 But drugs that target checkpoint proteins, called checkpoint inhibitors, can help the immune system find and attack cancer cells.